Vectorized/Aris/README.md

   `HTML.hash(HTML(['a', 'x', {id: 'link', href: 'x.com'}]))`    &#8594;    `841135124`
   `HTML.hash('some string')`    &#8594;    `-984100687`
   HTML contexts and strings can be hashed to 32-bit integers for compact storage and quick comparison.

+## Why use Aris?

+- No dependencies.
+- No tooling.
+- No bloat.
+- No brainer.
+- No time wasted.
+- It just works.
+- Fast.

+If you think something else is better, feel free to try it and do your own comparisons.

+## Support

+Aris is actively maintained and constantly tested against all major browsers (even IE).

+If you have any suggestions, questions, or bug reports, please raise an issue.

+## FAQ

+- **How does Aris help me create high-performance user interfaces?**

+  Aris is just plain old Javascript, all HTML generation is close to the metal.

+  Use Aris to generate complex HTML and update the only the elements you need.

+  This minimizes reflows and you will have a snappy user interface.

+- **What does Aris stands for?**

+  Aris stands for "A Revolution In Syntax".

+  We initially wanted to name our library `html.js`, but the name was taken on npm.

+  If there is a namespace collision, you can use `aris` instead of `HTML`.
+  `HTML` &#8594; `aris`
+  `HTML.SVG` &#8594; `aris.svg`
+  `HTML.SVG.Path` &#8594; `aris.svg.path`

+## Bonus Features

 ### SVG